menefotto/imgcompress/README.md

 Size reduction the primary the only objective of this service, is not directly proportional to the quality parameter, i.e an image of 600K is reduced to roughly 100K ( assuming had 100% quality to start with ).
+Its' ready to be deployed on app engine just change the main server func to init.

 - TODO
 	add testing improve the logic/performance;